Ebenezer Notice of Privacy Practices

 - For the safety and security of the correctional institution

--Other uses of health information: Other uses and disclosures of health information not covered by this notice or the laws that apply to us will be made only with your written permission.
-For example, we will ask for your permission to disclose your information for marketing purposes or to sell any of your information.
+Other uses and disclosures of health information not covered by this notice or the laws that apply to us will be made only with your written permission.
+For example, we will ask for your permission to disclose your information for research or marketing purposes or to sell any of your information.
 We will also ask for your permission to disclose any psychotherapy notes we maintain related to services you have received.
 If you have given us written permission to use or share your health information, you may take back that permission in writing at any time.
 If you take back your permission, we will no longer use or share your health information for the reasons listed on your written permission.
 Of course, we cannot take back any information we have already shared with your permission.

 What do I do if I think my privacy rights may have been violated?